Samuel-CHLam/wcr_constitution/index.md

     1. The Vice-President/Treasurer's duties shall include:
         1.  taking overall responsibility for the day-to-day running of the financial affairs of the WCR in accordance with section 9;
         1.  representing the WCR on all appropriate College committees;
-        1.  deputising for the President if the President is unable to carry out his or her duties; and
+        1.  deputising for the President if the President is unable to carry out his or her duties.
-        1.  administering, together with the Diversity, Equality, and Welfare Officers, the WCR hardship fund.

     1. The Secretary's duties shall include:
         1.  taking minutes at all General Meetings and Committee Meetings of the WCR;